vyviSreekku/AgriApp_frontend/agri_advisory_backend/README.md

 # Agri Advisory Backend

 This is the backend service for the Agricultural Advisory application.
-It provides weather data, market prices, and other agricultural information to the mobile app.
+It provides weather data, market prices, crop recommendations, fertilizer guidance and other agricultural information to the mobile app.

 ## Environment Setup